vaishakp/waveformtools/docs/source/waveformtools.rst

 ## The simple "gen" data format

-1. This is based on h5 files with optional compression.
-2. All the attributes of the `modes_array` class, barring the main numerical modes data values, are treated as metadata and saved into the h5 file.
+1. All the attributes of the `modes_array` class, barring the main numerical modes data values, are treated as metadata and saved into the h5 file.
+2. Based on h5 files with optional compression.
-3. The data, when loaded into a modes_array, automatically loads the metadata and assigns them to its attributes at once.
+3. The data, when loaded into a modes_array, automatically loads all available metadata and assigns them to its attributes at once.
 4. The data of individual modes is saved as data sets of the h5 file.
 5. The time axis is common across the modes and is uniformly sampled.
-6. If the input data loaded from a catalogue is non uniformly sampled, the user can specify the resampled time stepping, or default to finest/ coarsest available.
+6. If the input data loaded from a catalogue is non uniformly sampled, the user can specify the resampled time stepping, or it defaults to the finest/ coarsest available.
 7. Examples of default metadata attributes:
 	1. spin_weight
 	2. time stepping.
 	3. Last modified.
 	4. Source file path
 	5. label / alias
+	6. Extraction radius

 ## `spherical_array` class is the coordinate space ($`\theta, \phi`$) representation of waveforms data.
 This contains data represented on a spherical grid and has the following main features